 - A second type, called “through retirement,” continues to adjust as time goes on.

 To-retirement funds end up being less risky at the expense of seeing your investments stop (or almost stop) growing when you hit the target date.
 Some experts prefer the through-retirement option, arguing that it’s important to continue managing the balance as you age, rather than risk outliving your money.

-4. What does it cost?
+3. What does it cost?

-5. How’s it managed?
+4. How’s it managed?

-Passive funds usually invest assets to reflect the makeup of a market index, thus tracking the ups and downs of that index — typically, the Dow Jones Industrial Average or the S&P 500.
+Passive funds usually invest assets to reflect the makeup of a market index, thus tracking the ups and downs of that index — typically, the Dow Jones industrial average or the Standard & Poor’s 500 index.
 These index funds provide broad market exposure and low operating expenses.
 They’re not terribly exciting, but they take a lot of the guesswork out of investing.

 There’s a mountain of evidence suggesting market timing is tough.
 For example, despite the fact that mutual funds employ both the smartest people and best technology on the planet, the average professionally managed mutual fund underperforms a simple, unmanaged index.

-6. Do you really need it?
+5. Do you really need it?

-Basically, a target date fund helps shift your portfolio from stocks to bonds as you get older.
-It’s something that you can probably do easily enough by yourself, or with the help of a financial adviser (especially if you’re mostly in index funds anyway.
+Basically, a target -ate fund helps shift your portfolio from stocks to bonds as you get older.
+It’s something that you can probably do easily enough by yourself, or with the help of a financial adviser — especially if you’re mostly in index funds anyway.

-What’s your experience with target date funds?
+What’s your experience with target-date funds?
 Share with us in comments below or on our Facebook page.